2024 Study of the U.S. Institutes Madeleine K. Albright Young Women Leaders

 - be between 18 and 25 years of age;

-- have at least one semester left of their undergraduate studies (pursuing Bachelor degree), and therefore be committed to return to their home universities following completion of the program;
+- have at least one semester left of their undergraduate studies, and be committed to returning to their home universities following completion of the program;

 - demonstrate strong leadership qualities and potential in their university and community activities;